Vincent van Gogh

-Van Gogh suffered from psychotic episodes and delusions and though he worried about his mental stability, he often neglected his physical health, did not eat properly and drank heavily.
-His friendship with Gauguin ended after a confrontation with a razor when, in a rage, he severed part of his own left ear.
-He spent time in psychiatric hospitals, including a period at Saint-Rémy.
+Van Gogh suffered from psychotic episodes and delusions.
+He worried about his mental stability, and often neglected his physical health, did not eat properly and drank heavily.
+His friendship with Gauguin ended after a confrontation with a razor when, in a rage, he mutilated his left ear.
+Van Gogh spent time in psychiatric hospitals, including a period at Saint-Rémy.
 After he discharged himself and moved to the Auberge Ravoux in Auvers-sur-Oise near Paris, he came under the care of the homeopathic doctor Paul Gachet.
-His depression persisted, and on 27 July 1890, Van Gogh is believed to have shot himself in the chest with a revolver, dying from his injuries two days later.
+His depression persisted, and on 29 July 1890 Van Gogh died from his injuries after shooting himself in the chest with a revolver.

-Van Gogh was commercially unsuccessful during his lifetime, and he was considered a madman and a failure.
-As he became famous only after his suicide, he came to be seen as a misunderstood genius in the public imagination.
-His reputation grew in the early 20th century as elements of his style came to be incorporated by the Fauves and German Expressionists.
-He attained widespread critical and commercial success over the ensuing decades, and is remembered as an important but tragic painter whose troubled personality typifies the romantic ideal of the tortured artist.
-Today, Van Gogh's works are among the world's most expensive paintings to have ever sold, and his legacy is honoured by a museum in his name, the Van Gogh Museum in Amsterdam, which holds the world's largest collection of his paintings and drawings.
+Van Gogh's work began to attract critical artistic attention in the last year of his life.
+After his death, his art and life story captured public imagination as an emblem of misunderstood genius, due in large part to the efforts of his widowed sister-in-law Johanna van Gogh-Bonger.
+His bold use of colour, expressive line and thick application of paint inspired avant-garde artistic groups like the Fauves and German Expressionists in the early 20th century.
+Van Gogh's work gained widespread critical and commercial success in the following decades, and he has become a lasting icon of the romantic ideal of the tortured artist.
+Today, Van Gogh's works are among the world's most expensive paintings ever sold.
+His legacy is celebrated by the Van Gogh Museum in Amsterdam, which holds the world's largest collection of his paintings and drawings.